lseseri/RecipeRatings/README.md

 ## Hypothesis Testing

-I am curious on if the time of the year affects a recipe's average rating so I will be testing on whether the average rating is greater for warmer seasons consisting of summer and spring than colder seasons consisting of winter and fall.
+I am curious on if the time of the year affects a recipe's average rating so I will be testing whether the average rating is greater for warmer seasons consisting of summer and spring than colder seasons consisting of winter and fall.
 This investigation is significant because it will allow me to understand if seasonal trends do have an affect on the ratings of recipes.
 I will be using the columns `season_category` and `average_rating` for my test.

+**Null Hypothesis:** In the population, the average rating of recipes submitted in warmer seasons (summer and spring) and colder seasons (winter and fall) have the same distribution, and the observed differences in our samples are due to random chance.

+**Alternative Hypothesis:** In the population, warmer seasons (summer and spring) have higher average ratings than colder seasons (winter and fall), and the observed difference in our samples cannot be explained by random chance alone.

 **Test Statistic:** difference in group means (warm - cold)

 **Significance Level:** 0.05

-**Null Hypothesis:** In the population, the average rating of recipes submitted in warmer seasons (summer and spring) and colder seasons (winter and fall) have the same distribution, and the observed differences in our samples are due to random chance.

-**Alternative Hypothesis:** In the population, warmer seasons (summer and spring) have higher average ratings than colder seasons (winter and fall), and the observed difference in our samples cannot be explained by random chance alone.

 I decided to do a permuation test since I have two groups, the warmer seasons and colder seasons, and I am trying to determine if they look like they were drawn from the same population.
 I generated new data by shuffling the group labels of warm and cold and computing the test statistic of difference in group means for each shuffle.
 I choose difference in group means because it allows me to measure how different the two numerical distributions are by doing the mean average rating for warmer seasons minus the mean average rating for colder seasons.